Cathedral High School (Boston): Tuition & Financial Aid

 Tuition revenue accounts for less than 14% of Cathedral’s annual operating expenses.
 To offer a reasonably affordable Catholic college preparatory education most of the school's costs are covered by philanthropy.

-Tuition for 2020-2021 is $7,000 per student.
+Tuition for late 2022-2023 is $3,000 per student.

 Full tuition, merit-based scholarships are awarded to a number of students and some students also receive need-based financial aid.

 Athletics

 Cathedral High School teams are known as the "Panthers".
 They compete as a member of the Massachusetts Interscholastic Athletic Association (MIAA) Division IV and in the Catholic Central League.

 Boys' sports include football, basketball, and baseball.
 Girls' sports include volleyball, basketball, softball, and cheerleading.
 Coed teams include soccer, indoor track, and outdoor track.

 The boys' basketball squad has established a strong reputation as one of the premier small school basketball teams in the state.
 The Panthers have appeared in five Division IV State Championship games (2006, 2007, 2009, 2010, 2012).
 The team won their division's state championship in 2006, 2007, and 2009.
 They were also South Sectional Finalists in 2011, and were Division 4 State Semi-Finalists in 2014.

+The girls' basketball team has achieved huge success in recent years under Head Coach, Clinton Lassiter.
+The team has won the Division IV State Championship multiple times, including most recently, back-to-back wins in 2023 and 2024.
+They also lead their division in 2016, 2017, 2019 and 2020.